-Creating a Template From a Snapshot
+13.7.
+Creating a Template from a Snapshot

-(Not supported by Oracle VM)
+Not supported by Oracle VM.

-If you do not want to stop the VM in order to use the Create Template menu item (as described in Creating a Template from an Existing Virtual Machine on page 94), you can create a template directly from any snapshot through the CloudPlatform UI.
+If you do not want to stop the VM to use the Create Template menu item, as described in Section 13.6, "Creating a Template from an Existing Virtual Machine"), you can create a template directly from any snapshot through the CloudPlatform UI.

+13.8.
 Uploading Templates